 The bottom (yellow) section is information pulled from our records management system.
 If a report was filed the crime will be listed along with the case disposition.
 If there is no additional information in the yellow section, no report was filed.

 For example, for case number 16-004954 located at the top, the dispatcher received a report at 07:55 hrs. on 04-13-2016 about a suspicious person at the University Quadrangle.
 In this incident officers were unable to locate the suspect(s), and a report was not filed.
 In case number 16-004921, the dispatcher received a report of fraud on campus at Founders Hall at 14:12 hrs. on 04-12-2016.
-The responding officer took a report for Obtaining Property by False Pretense, and the Case Dispostion is Further Investigation .
+The responding officer took a report for Obtaining Property by False Pretense, and the Case Disposition is Further Investigation .

 Circumstances When Entries May Be Withheld

-According to the Clery Act, entries where disclosure is prohibited by law or would jeopardize the confidentiality of the victim are excempt from entry in the log.
+According to the Clery Act, entries where disclosure is prohibited by law or would jeopardize the confidentiality of the victim are exempt from entry in the log.
 Certain entries may be temporarily withheld if there is clear and convincing evidence that the release of information would do one of the following:

 - Jeopardize an ongoing investigation;